Tuesday, 30 September 2025

 Happy and Healthy Jewish New Year.

 Yes folks.
 It's that time when your correspondent and humble scribe turns his thoughts to the beginning of the New Year.
 But, surely not.
-That has to be a huge chronological mistake, a stupid anomaly based on the evidence that we are now approaching the end of September and there are no signs of limp tinsel and glitter from the Christmas festivities and no hearty renditions of Auld Lang Syne in the air.
+This has to be a huge chronological mistake, a stupid anomaly based on the evidence that we are now approaching the end of September and there are no signs of limp tinsel and glitter from the Christmas festivities and no hearty renditions of Auld Lang Syne in the air.
 And we're not going to wait for Big Ben to usher in the New Year because that's just daft and totally inappropriate.

 But as a proud Jew, you adore the communal harmony in our local synagogue or shul, the reverential chanting of the prayers, the stirring hymns from the chumash prayer books and the lovely feeling of togetherness and solidarity engendered by the belief that family and the family unit always comes first in the Jewish religion.

 And so it is that this Tuesday, yours truly and his wonderful family will gather together once again to acknowledge the chag. i.e. the holiday, that sacred moment in the year when we unite under the beautiful canopy of that majestic building known as Finchley Reform synagogue.
-It is a time, of course, for solemn reflection of the year that has just passed by and perhaps introspection since the world around us may not be in the condition we'd like it to be.
+It is a time, of course, for solemn reflection on the year that has just passed by and perhaps introspection since the world around us may not be in the condition we'd like it to be.
 We will ask probing questions of our political leaders and those warmongering terrorists who continue to disfigure this gorgeous planet.
 We will despair of the rest of humanity and hug our family to our bosom because they're precious.

 Sometime on Tuesday morning we'll be exchanging the familiar pleasantries with family, friends and those who pass regular comment on the Jewish people.
 They must know that we embrace Judaism with a passionate tenderness that remains as solid as it was thousands of years ago and throughout the generations.
 Being Jewish is the best feeling in the world because at Finchley Reform shul we'll be all as one, singing from the same hymn sheet, male and female, young and old.